 According to a comparative analysis of female and male-led countries of similar socio-demographic and economic characteristics, the former did indeed seem to navigate the pandemic with fewer deaths and cases.
-The researchers credit this success to a greater willingness to take economic risks and a more democratic and participative leadership style.
+The researchers credit this success to a greater willingness to take financial risks and a more democratic and participative leadership style.

 So, does that mean women make better leaders?